Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 As new entries are added to the log tree, the search path that's traversed to find a specific version of a key may change.
-New intermediate nodes may become established in between the root and the leaf, or a new root may be created.
+New intermediate nodes may become established in between the search root and the leaf, or a new search root may be created.
 The goal of monitoring a key is to efficiently ensure that, when these new parent nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.

-To monitor a key, users maintain a small amount of state: a map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
-Users initially populate this map by setting a version of the key that they've looked up, to map to the entry in the log where that version of the key is stored.
+To monitor a given search key, users maintain a small amount of state: a map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
+Users initially populate this map by setting a version of the search key that they've looked up, to map to the entry in the log where that version of the key is stored.
+A map may track several different versions of a search key simultaneously, if a user has been shown different versions of the same search key.

 To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map: